 You’ll have to battle the crowds to get a photo at the Trevi Fountain.
 But it’s the most magnificent fountain in Rome, and very much a must-see.
 Go early in the day to avoid the worst of the crowds and the heat.

-Don’t forget to turn your back and throw your pennies in the fountain.
+Don’t forget to turn your back and throw your pennies over your left shoulder into the fountain.
 As the story goes, doing so will ensure a return to the city.
 Visiting Trevi is a must do when spending a few days in Rome!

 Another great historical place to stroll near both Trevi and the Pantheon is Piazza Navona.
 It’s built on the site of the Stadium of Domitian, built in the 1st century AD, and follows the form of the open space of the stadium.
 If you wake early from jet lag after arriving in Rome, come here to enjoy blue hour, just before the sunrise.

-We’ve documented in great detail our Vatican tips on how to plan a visit to the Vatican Museums.
-A guided tour of the Museums should be on your list of things to do in Rome with family.
-As part of your itinerary at the Vatican, plan to reserve an entire day if possible.
+We’ve documented in great detail our Vatican City tips on how to plan a visit to the Vatican Museums.
+A guided tour of the Museums and Sistine Chapel should be on your list of things to do in Rome with family.
+We employed a tour guide for our family’s time in the museum, and she made the art and sculptures come alive, especially for our young kids.

 If you feel up to it, use the 350 steps to climb to the top of the Dome.
 The view will be worth it, even if the slope and height freaks you, and the kids, out.